loelschlaeger/RprobitB/README.md

 ## Example

-This is a basic example to show how to fit a mixed probit model:
+This is a basic example to show how to fit a mixed probit model and make choice predictions:

 ``` r
 library(RprobitB)